Skip to main content

 What to do: 1.
 Stand or sit with feet on the floor.
 Feel the ground.
 2. Name 5 things you see, 4 you hear, 3 you can touch, 2 you smell, 1 you taste (or skip what doesn’t apply).
 This pulls you into the present.
 3. Put your hand on your chest or belly.
 Say once: I am here.
 This moment is enough.
 4. Take three more slow breaths and go back to your evening.

-Why it helps: Grounding techniques work because they interrupt the anxiety loop and reconnect you to the body.
+Why it helps: Grounding techniques can redirect attention to the present moment.
 The new moon is a natural time to make this a monthly habit.

 New Moon + Zodiac: Calm by Sign